mbuechner/ddblabs-iiif-image/README.md

-# DDB2018: IIIF Image Server - A IIIF server for DDB images based on Cantaloupe
+# DDB2018: IIIF Image Server - A IIIF server for DNB images based on Cantaloupe
 This is a Docker container with a configured [Cantaloupe](https://github.com/medusa-project/cantaloupe/) IIIF Image server.
-The server will download DDB image on-demand from the DDB-API and deliver a precessed derivate.
+The server will download DNB image on-demand and deliver a precessed derivate.
 Note, that will take some time, so it's not a very fast service and for developing and testing only.

 ## Docker (Docker Hub registry)
 Pull `iiif-image-dev` from [Docker Hub registry](https://hub.docker.com/r/ddblabs/iiif-image/):